mhodgesatuh/cliprt/README.md

 - advanced format logic for: identifiers, fragments
 - destination logic for merging multiple source columns to a single destination column
 - logic for processing identifiers and detecting identity matches and merging client data
 ## Version 0.2.0 - object oriented version

-- Implement a report package that is proceduraly utilized by the main module.
-- Accept the workbook name as a command line parameter instead of hard coding it.
+- a command line interface for CLIPRT
-- If no DED is present generate one by reading the column heads from the content worksheets.
+- classes
+- automated DED creation
-- Provide robust DED input validation.
+- robust DED input validation
-- Provide robust unit testing.
+- robust unit testing and maximise code coverage
 ## Version 0.3.0 - currently under development

-- add a logging feature
+- logging feature
-- separate content_de_type from dest_de_format so that is it no longer overloaded.
+- separated content_de_type from dest_de_format so that is it no longer overloaded
 ## Version 1.0.0 - future

-- Publish
+- publish

-## Version 2.0.0 - future

-- Integrate with a WordPress plugin.
+## Future considerations
+- GUI tools for running CLIPRT
+- GUI tools for configuring the DED
+- RESTful API for offering CLIPRT as a service
 # References
+Since this is my first python program, the following are a subset of the links that helped me to get started.
 - https://foss.heptapod.net/openpyxl/openpyxl/-/tree/branch/3.0/openpyx
 - https://www.w3schools.com/python/python_dictionaries.asp
 - https://docs.python.org/3/reference/index.html